-This statement applies to content published on support-people-susceptible-to-radicalisation.service.gov.uk.
+This accessibility statement applies to Prevent duty training courses published on support-people-susceptible-to-radicalisation.service.gov.uk.

-This website is run by the Home Office.
-It is designed to be used by as many people as possible.
-The text should be clear and simple to understand.
-You should be able to:
+This website is run by Home Office.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 - navigate most of the website using just a keyboard